LEARN-LK/lms/Configuring-Email-Outgoing.md

 ### 1. **Access Outgoing Mail Configuration**
    - Log in to Moodle as an administrator.
    - Go to **Site administration > Server > Email > Outgoing mail configuration**.
+   - “When you have a lot of students in your Moodle site, using an educational Gmail account cannot be recommended as it holds daily limit of 500 emails sending limits.
+You have to own an email (SMTP) account from your on premise hosted campus mail server or obtain a business email account without such daily limits.”

 ### 2. **Configure SMTP Settings**
    - **SMTP hosts**: Enter the SMTP server address.
 For example, for Gmail, it’s `smtp.gmail.com`.
 For others, use the SMTP details provided by your email service.